gagolews/genieclust/README.md

 such as K-means, BIRCH, average, Ward and complete linkage on [benchmark data](https://github.com/gagolews/clustering_benchmarks_v1).

-Genie is also pretty fast -- determining the whole cluster hierarchy for datasets of 10M points in low dimensional Euclidean spaces or 100K points in high dimensional ones takes 1-2 minutes.
+Genie is also pretty fast — determining the whole cluster hierarchy for datasets of 10M points in low dimensional Euclidean spaces or 100K points in high dimensional ones takes 1-2 minutes.
+There's also an approximate version, based on `nmslib`, that is even faster and supports, amongst others, sparse or string inputs.

 It allows clustering with respect to mutual reachability distances so that it can act as a noise point detector or a robustified version of